-Jumping worms, known also as Asian jumping worms, crazy worms, Alabama jumpers and snake worms, are invasive earthworms first found in Wisconsin in 2013.
+Jumping worms, are non-native, invasive earthworms first confirmed in Wisconsin in 2013.
 Native to eastern Asia, they present challenges to homeowners, gardeners and forest managers.
 Jumping worms get their name from their behavior.
-When handled, they violently thrash, spring into the air and can even shed their tails to escape.
+When disturbed, they thrash, spring into the air and can even shed their tails to escape.

 This website will help you learn about jumping worms and their effects on yards, gardens and forests, what you can do to prevent their spread and what to do if they’re already on your property.